edx/insights/example/README.md

-This is a minimal application built on top of djanalytics.
+This is a minimal application built on top of edinsights.

 All it does is stream events verbatim into a database.

-To run this, first install djanalytics:
+To run this, first install edinsights:

     sudo python setup.py install